Differentially Private Joint Independence Test: Uniform Power and Minimax Optimality

-Roughly speaking, the minimum separation $\rho_{\phi_{\dpdHSIC}}$ refers to the smallest dHSIC metric for the joint distribution that can be correctly detected by the dpdHSIC with probability at least $1-\beta$.
-In other words, the proposed test can achieve desired $1-\beta$ power for any alternatives with signal exceeding the minimum separation in dHSIC metric.
-The next theorem provides an upper bound for $\rho_{\phi_{\dpdHSIC}}$ as a function of the parameters $\alpha$, $\beta$, $\epsilon$, $\delta$ and $n$.
+The quantity $\rho_{\phi_{\dpdHSIC}}$ is the smallest dHSIC signal strength for which the dpdHSIC test detects any alternative in the class with probability at least $1-\beta$.
+In other words, the test has power at least $1-\beta$ uniformly over all alternatives whose dHSIC signal exceeds this threshold.
+The following theorem provides an upper bound for $\rho_{\phi_{\dpdHSIC}}$ as a function of the parameters $\alpha$, $\beta$, $\epsilon$, $\delta$ and $n$.

 \begin{theorem}[Minimum Separation of $\phi_{\dpdHSIC}$] Assume that the kernels $k^j$ are bounded as $0\leq k^j(x,x')\leq K^j$ for all $x,x'\in \mbX^j$ and $j\in[d]$.
 For any $\alpha \in (0,1)$, $\beta \in (0, 1-\alpha)$, $\epsilon > 0$, $\delta \in [0, 1]$ and $B \geq 6\alpha^{-1} \log(2\beta^{-1})$, the minimum separation for $\phi_{\dpdHSIC}$ satisfies